moono/moono.github.io/multiple-gpu-deep-learning-server.md

 * Just want to run deep neural network
 * Done some coding with single gpu and wants to use multiple gpus now

-## Why I wrote this manual...
-* I'm one of the target reader
-* To wrap up what I've done so far to setup the server

-## In a Nutshell (You can skip this document if none of below is needed)
+## In a Nutshell
 * Buy a computer with multiple gpus(probably Nvidia GTX 1080 Ti or Titan X or higher)
-* Can setup docker environment
+* Setup docker environment
-* Can connect to server with Jupyter notebook or Pycharm professional(remote debugging)
+* Connect to docker environment server Pycharm professional(remote debugging)
-* Can run (control) specific gpu that I want
+* Run specific (i.e. gpu isolation) gpus that I want

 ## Before start
-* As I'm a too beginer in setting these kind of environment, please point me to right direction if the contents are wrong
+* As I'm a too beginer in setting these kind of environment, please point me to right direction if the following contents are wrong

 ## Server system
-* CPU: Intel Xeon E5-2640 V4 2.4GHz ~ 3.4GHz 10-core - 1ea
 * GPU: Titan X - 4 ea
-* RAM: 256GB
-* SSD: 1TB
-* HDD: 2TB

 ## Setting the server

 ### Prerequisites
-* This [link](https://medium.com/towards-data-science/build-and-setup-your-own-deep-learning-server-from-scratch-e771dacaa252) helps for beginners.
+* This [guide][link-build-dl-system] helps build/setup simple deep learning computer.
-* Install Ubuntu 14.04 LTS
+* Install Ubuntu 14.04 or 16.04 LTS
 * Setup software update download location to near you
   * System Settings -> Software & Updates -> Ubuntu Software -> Download from
 * Install software updates